mvdan/gofumpt/README.md

 Similarly, the added rules do not apply to generated Go files unless they are given as explicit arguments.

+[`ignore` directives](https://go.dev/ref/mod#go-mod-file-ignore) in `go.mod` files are obeyed as well, unless directories or files within them are given as explicit arguments.

 Finally, note that the `-r` rewrite flag is removed in favor of `gofmt -r`, and the `-s` flag is hidden as it is always enabled.